Love Island: the gruelling secrets behind the ladies’ bikini bodies

 Updated on

-She had a super-toned figure during Love Island 2017, but Montana Brown admits that she pushed herself to extremes to prepare for the spotlight.
+She had a super-toned figure during her Love Island stint in 2017, and Montana Brown admits that she pushed herself to extremes to prepare for the spotlight.

-The size 6 star told Closer, "I found out I was going on Love Island two months beforehand and went on a health and fitness kick.
+The star told Closer, "I found out I was going on Love Island two months beforehand and went on a health and fitness kick.

 "I'd start the day with fasted cardio – spinning or running for an hour before eating breakfast.
 I’d do hill sprints, too."